Stellahhh/Infection/README.md

   Hanbei:

   Funtionality:
-  - Spawn mechanism for human and zombie (random spaw loctaion and spawn proportion)
+  - Spawn mechanism for human and zombie (random spawn location and spawn proportion)
   - Sychronization of position and movement between clients.
   - Transition between human and zombie.
   - Human life and zombie hunger, such as the zombie's speed gets faster when it gets more hungry.